 According to Maggie Maurer-Fazio, associate professor of economics at Bates, Hinton is one of a handful of Americans with the special status of “friend” conferred by both the Chinese government and people.
 During the heyday of McCarthyism, U.S. Customs officials confiscated the materials gathered by Hinton when he returned home in 1953.
 Five years of struggles with the government preceded the return of Hinton’s notes so that he could finally write his book.

-Tags: Chinese culture Fanshen: A Documentary of Revolution in a Chinese Village William Hinton
+Tags: China Chinese culture Fanshen: A Documentary of Revolution in a Chinese Village William Hinton

 Leave a Reply